 By Sangeetha Saran and Kathryn Boland

-Whether you are a seasoned Yoga instructor, who needs to update your certification or expanding your continuing education, or you are just beginning your Yoga training to become an instructor, there are so many advantages to online Yoga teacher training.
+Whether you are a seasoned Yoga instructor, who needs to update your certification or expand your continuing education, or you are just beginning your Yoga training to become an instructor, there are so many advantages to online Yoga teacher training.
 One of the benefits of yoga instructor training online is the convenience factor.
 You can complete the coursework at your own pace and on your own schedule.
 This is especially helpful for people who have full-time jobs or other commitments that make it difficult to attend traditional in-person classes.
 Online courses also tend to be more affordable than in-person classes, so they are a great option for people on a budget.

 One of the biggest advantages of taking Yoga classes online is the cost.
 The base price of on-site Yoga teacher training can cost anywhere from $3,000 to $15,000, depending on which institution is offering the training.
 The average cost for online yoga teacher training is often less than $1,000.
-The cost of in person instruction also includes hidden costs that must be added to the tuition cost of the training course.
-Hidden costs would include the cost for tutoring, study materials, membership, application, enrollment fees, and other hidden fees that the institution may choose to include.
+The cost of in-person instruction also includes hidden costs that must be added to the tuition cost of the training course.
+Hidden costs would include the cost of tutoring, study materials, membership, application, enrollment fees, and other hidden fees that the institution may choose to include.
 You do not have these additional hidden costs with online Yoga training.

 No Lodging Costs